hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ![](/img/sw-app-endpoint.png)

-You can also check all the services from the *Data Plane* tab in  *Service Mesh* that are observed through Envoy metrics service setup:
+You can also check all the services from the *Data Plane* tab under  *Service Mesh* that are observed through _Envoy Metrics Service_ setup:

 ![](/img/sw-app-svc-dataplane.png)

 ### Online Boutique application alerting

 Apache SkyWalking provides an alerting mechanism to measure application performance according to a list of pre-defined metrics, e.g., _service_resp_time_, _ service_instance_resp_time_, and _service_sla_.
 It will trigger alerting when some metrics reach its pre-defined thresholds.
-We can define new metrics using the observability analysis language (OAL), or customize the existing metrics with new thresholds.
+We can define new metrics using SkyWalking observability analysis language (OAL), or customize the existing metrics with new thresholds.

-B﻿elow is the alarms page from SkyWalking UI showing all the triggered alerting for deployed Online Boutique application:
+B﻿elow is the alarms page from SkyWalking UI showing all the triggered alerts for deployed Online Boutique application: